sahajDahal/os_project2/devlog.md

 ### Thoughts so far

 - Read through the project instructions.
-The simulation is a synchronization-heavy problem with customers, tellers, the manager, the safe, and the bank door.
+The simulation is a synchronization heavy problem with customers, tellers, the manager, the safe, and the bank door.
-- Feels similar to sleeping barber / producer-consumer but with more constraints and shared resources.
+- Feels similar to sleeping barber or producer consumer but with more constraints and shared resources.

 ### Plan for this session